But myths persist, and they can lead to harmful stereotypes about older workers.

 Follow in others’ footsteps.
 Whether you spend time with older family members you admire or seek out TED talks from older role models, “tap into their wisdom and experience to find what aging strategies did or didn’t work for them,” says Manly.

 Don’t self-stereotype.
 No more joking, “Now that I’m over the hill…” or “I’m having a senior moment.”
 Self-deprecation makes it harder for younger people to identify with you — and for you to feel good about yourself.

 Make yourself a priority.
 The more you’re aware of what scares you about getting older, “the less likely you are to engage in reactive, judgmental ways,” says Manly.
 Addressing the fears that are within your control (like eating well and keeping doctor appointments) will help you stay positive — and healthy.

 Resist the urge to always be in charge.
 “It can take a lot of energy to relate to younger persons whose values don’t mirror those in which you were raised,” says Weech.
 Still, “don’t always default to either giving tutorials or demanding that things be done a certain way,” she says.

 Do you.
 Focus on the unique skills you can offer.
 Your experience is a precious resource.
 “Managers often see older employees as their most reliable, conscientious, emotionally stable and loyal,” says North.

 Getting along with people of all different ages is an opportunity — not a burden.
 And no matter your age now, remember: that will change.

 Article produced in partnership with AARP.
-Click here<link to come> to learn more.
+Click here to learn more.